parikshit245/simon-game-hacto/git Simon/hacto-simon/README.md

 ### Your Task

-- **Fix the missing logic** in the `checkAnswer()` function.
+- **Fix the missing logic** in the index.js.
 Think about what happens when things don't go as expected...
 - The game needs to restart when a mistake is made. **But how?** You’ll need to figure that out.
 - There's a key function missing. **Can you spot it?**

-### Hints

-- Pay attention to how patterns are compared in the `checkAnswer()` function.
-What should happen if they don't match?
-- Think about what needs to happen when the user makes a mistake.
-What would be the logical next step?
-- Sometimes, a game needs to reset after things go wrong... maybe there's a function for that?

 ### How to Play